 “We expect women to be more focused on others than themselves, so it violates feminine ideals when women are making claim to higher pay,” Bowles says.

 Her findings reveal that women are viewed positively if they advocate for others but for themselves — not so much.
-If you’re a caregiver, that likely rings true, regardless of gender: The nature of your job means putting others ahead of yourself.
+If you’re a nanny, that likely rings true, regardless of gender: The nature of your job means putting others ahead of yourself.
 That said, remember that standing up for yourself means everyone is happier in the long run — and that includes ensuring that you make a living wage.

-Knowing what you’re worth, preparing in advance and thoughtfully approaching negotiation can reduce negative perceptions and fears and make it easier to get paid the rate you deserve for a caregiver job.
+Knowing what you’re worth, preparing in advance and thoughtfully approaching negotiation can reduce negative perceptions and fears and make it easier to get paid the rate you deserve for a nanny job.
 Before your next job interview, use these expert tips to ready yourself for a successful, fearless pay negotiation.

 What to do before negotiations